thiagovmdon/EStreams/data/concatenation_new_basins/old_files/readme.txt

 Files:
-- Attributes to be concatenated.
+- Attributes from the current basins.